MIDIfactory/NGS_HCV/README.md

 *2. Second case:*

-The input consists of two reads that must be merged.
+The input consists of two reads that have to be merged.
 The resulting merged reads are processed.
 In this case, in addition to -R argument, user must specify -rf and -rrv arguments, indicating respectively the name of the file containing forward and reverse reads sequences.

 `-rf name_file_reads_forward`